Eugen Leviné: 1919 Bavarian Soviet Republic

-After the war ended, Leviné joined the Communist Party of Germany (KPD), which, under Paul Levi, who sent first Max Levien in December 1918 and then Leviné, first to Upper Silesia to quell an uprising and then in March 1918 to Munich to organize the KPD locally and help to create a socialist republic in Bavaria.
+After the war ended, Leviné joined the Communist Party of Germany (KPD), which, under Paul Levi, who sent first Max Levien in December 1918 and then Leviné, first to Upper Silesia to quell an uprising and then in March 1919 to Munich to organize the KPD locally and help to create a socialist republic in Bavaria.
 Neither Levien or Leviné had much revolutionary experience.

 The republic lasted only several weeks, replaced quickly by a Soviet-style republic after the assassination of Kurt Eisner, then leader of the Independent Social Democratic Party of Germany (USPD).
 The ruling government of the new republic lasted only six days, due to poor leadership under the German-Jewish playwright Ernst Toller.

 Coup

 On 13 April 1919, a "Red Army," led by Leviné and without KPD orders or approval, won clashes with the Toller's soldiers, created a second soviet republic with Leviné at its head, who then received approval and support directly from Lenin.

 Leviné attempted to expropriate luxurious flats to the homeless and seize factories and place them under workers control.
 He introduced censorship and a "military-style" government, while also revamping education and declaring the Munich Frauenkirche a revolutionary temple.
 These actions followed inquiries from Lenin as to whether Leviné had assumed control of banks and taken bourgeois hostages.

 On 27 April 1919, Leviné stepped down ("abdicated") as leader of the Soviet.
-As the German president Friedrich Ebert gave orders to subdue the Bavarian Soviet Republic and reinstate the Bavarian government under Johannes Hoffmann, the Red Guards executed eight hostages on April 29, 1919.
+As the German president Friedrich Ebert gave orders to subdue the Bavarian Soviet Republic and reinstate the Bavarian government under Johannes Hoffmann, the Red Guards executed eight hostages on 29 April 1919.

 Countercoup, arrest, trial

-The German Army, assisted by Freikorps, with a force of roughly 39,000 men invaded and quickly conquered Munich on 3 May 1919 in a "White Terror."
+The German Army, assisted by Freikorps, with a force of roughly 39,000 men invaded and quickly re-conquered Munich on 3 May 1919.
 Leviné personally took part in the street fighting against them.
-In retaliation for the execution of the hostages, the Freikorps captured and killed some 700 men and women.
+In retaliation for the execution of the hostages, the Freikorps captured or killed some 700 men and women.
 Leviné evaded arrest at first, perhaps by hiding in the apartment of Erich Katzenstein.
-Leviné was captured on either 13 May 1919.
+Leviné was captured on 13 May 1919.
 Public interest in his trial was high.
 On 19 May 1919, Albert Einstein sent a joint telegram asking the courts to delay Leviné's trial.
 Leviné was tried along with Toller in early June 1919; Max Hirschberg refused to serve as his legal counsel, but Anton Graf von Pestalozza accepted.
 On 3 June 1919, the courts, calling him a "foreign interloper in Bavaria", sentenced Leviné to death by execution.
 Soldiers, bureaucrats, and members of the public passed by to see the so-called "blood-thirsty Robespierre" while he awaited execution, his wife later reported.